scalehost/scalehost-overlay/README.md

 Or you can add it using layman:

-`layman -o https://github.com/scalehost/scalehost-overlay/blob/master/repo.xml -a scalehost`
+`layman -o https://github.com/scalehost/scalehost-overlay/blob/master/repo.xml -f -a scalehost`